Professor, Department of Pathology

 New Haven, Connecticut

-Dr. David Rimm is a Professor in the Department of Pathology at the Yale University School of Medicine.
+Dr. David Rimm is a Professor in the Department of Pathology at the Yale University School of Medicine with a secondary appointment in Medicine (Oncology).
 He completed an MD-PhD at Johns Hopkins University Medical School followed by a Pathology Residency at Yale and a Cytopathology Fellowship at the Medical College of Virginia.
-Dr. Rimm is the Director of Yale Pathology Tissue Services and the Executive Director of Translational Science in Pathology.
-His lab group (15 researchers) focuses on quantitative pathology using the AQUA® technology invented in his lab with projects related to predicting response to therapy in breast cancer and predicting recurrence or metastasis in melanoma and lung cancer.
-The technology has also been used in a series of efforts related to biospecimen science.
-He is an author of over 250 peer-reviewed papers and holds eight patents and was a scientific co-founder of HistoRx, a digital pathology company (sold to Genoptix in 2012) and Metamark Genetics, a prognostic determinant company.
+His lab group focuses on quantitative pathology using the AQUA® technology invented in his lab with projects related to predicting response to therapy, recurrence or metastasis in breast cancer.
+He is a member of a number of correlative science committees for multi-institutional breast cancer clinical trials including SWOG, ALLTO, and TEACH.
+He also serves on the Molecular Oncology committee for the College of American Pathologists.
+He is an author of over 280 peer-reviewed papers and 8 patents.
+He has served on advisory boards for Genentech, Novaritis, BMS, Perkin Elmer, Dako, ACD, Avida , OptraScan, Metamark Genetics and Genoptix.